 LUU’s Help and Support team offer a professional, friendly service and can offer: general advice, help with personal, financial and academic issues, advice on group support and solidarity activity, and support for students experiencing harassment or a hate incident.

-Contact the team by sending them an email or visit their website to find out about how you can access their services.
+Contact the Help and Support team by sending an email to firstname.lastname@example.org or visit the Help and Support website to find out about how you can access their services.

 School support team and your personal tutor/supervisor

 Talk to staff in your school if you find that the situation is affecting your studies, so they can advise and support you during this time.

 The Chaplains and the Muslim Student Adviser are here to listen and offer pastoral and spiritual support.
 They also help with group activity such as reflection, unity events and vigils.